-As well as being the ´undisputed jewel of the Mediterranean´, Barcelona is also officially one of the world’s most popular tourist destinations, as very year millions of tourists flock to this Gaudi inspired Catalan crown.
+As well as being the ´undisputed jewel of the Mediterranean´, Barcelona is also officially one of the world’s most popular tourist destinations, as every year millions of tourists flock to this Gaudi inspired Catalan crown.
 Barcelona has many unique selling points such as pleasant weather conditions, spectacular beaches (which can be reached within ten minutes from the centre), vibrant night-life and a distinctive mix of cuisine and culture which is steeped in history.

 The city was recently described by BBC travel as a ´wonderland for Instagrammers´, thanks to the dozens of historical monuments and sights of interests that line their Catalan cobbles.
 Barcelona is indeed a city of rich variety which can appease the most demanding of travellers; from couples and families to solo travellers alike.
 Several days spent in Barcelona will rarely do it justice, so why not stay another few days and take a day to discover each of its seven most outstanding landmarks.
 Here are some of our favourites;